-Corequisite: EMS 151, 152, 153, 154
+Corequisite: EMS 151, 152, 153, 154 Laboratory: Minimum 120 hours per semester

 Paramedic skills and the equipment used in the treatment of prehospital advanced life support.
 This course will enhance the student's knowledge of and ability to treat the various traumatic and/or medical emergencies in the prehospital setting.